HackYourFuture-CPH/databases-node-api/README.md

 ## Database
-Add the relevant settings for the databse in the .env file.
+Add the relevant settings for the databse connection in the .env file.

 ## `Deployment`
 Navigate to project folder in your terminal:
 * On Linux or Mac run the following command: `npm run dev`
 * On Windows first refer to [Setting up on Windows] section and then run: `npm run dev`

-Now go to `http://localhost:5000/api/users` and you can hopefully see all users in the users table.
+Now go to `http://localhost:5000/api/users/test` and you can hopefully see all users in the users table.

 ## License